Turkish mob boss Peker questioned by Dubai police

-Since early May, Peker has been in Dubai publishing YouTube videos - viewed over 100 million times - in which he has made uncorroborated allegations about top Turkish officials close to President Tayyip Erdogan. read more
+Since early May, Peker has been in Dubai publishing YouTube videos here - viewed over 100 million times - in which he has made uncorroborated allegations about top Turkish officials close to President Tayyip Erdogan.

 Emre Olur, the adviser who said he had been working with Peker for years, told Reuters that police had invited Peker to make a statement, so he voluntarily went alone with no guards or devices such as a phone.